patiltejal40/Udacity_Efficientdet_SSD/README.md

 # Udacity_Efficientdet_SSD
 Dataset : https://public.roboflow.com/object-detection/self-driving-car
+The original Udacity Self Driving Car Dataset is missing labels for thousands of pedestrians, bikers, cars, and traffic lights.
+This will result in poor model performance.
+When used in the context of self driving cars, this could even lead to human fatalities.

+Re-labeled the dataset to correct errors and omissions.

+Content
+The dataset contains 97,942 labels across 11 classes and 15,000 images.
+There are 1,720 null examples (images with no labels).

+All images are 1920x1200 (download size ~3.1 GB).

+Annotations have been hand-checked for accuracy by Roboflow.

+Traning files needs 12 hrs for traning.

 Model:
 EfficientDet achieves the best performance in the fewest training epochs among object detection model architectures,making it a highly scalable architecture especially